 If you’re opening up a retail store, you’re going to need a few permits and certificates that often come with a side of retailer license.
 Failure to obtain the proper permits and licenses can result in a criminal offense and or carry a hefty fine depending on state law.
 While filing for permits may be frustrating because you’re dealing with government agencies, it is without a doubt a must-do.

-State and Local Licenses.
 Since the federal government, the states, cities, and counties have their own requirements for a business license the best advice we can give you is, check with each agency to determine the proper ones needed for your business.
 The Small Business Administration (SBA) is a great resource for federal and state agencies.
-As for city and county agencies, this can either be done online or via a phone call to the county clerk’s office.
+As for city and county agencies, this can either be done online or via a phone call or visit to the county clerk’s office.

 One thing to note is that most retailers won’t require federal licensing.
 If you open an apparel store or are a marijuana retailer, chances are you won’t need a federal license to do so.
 The federal government does not regulate clothing, and the latter is technically still illegal under federal law; although more and more states are permitting the medicinal and recreational use of it.
 On the flip side, if you’re a wine shop or convenience store that sells alcohol or tobacco, you will most definitely need a license from the federal government to sell such products.

-We hope that this has helped provide some guidance and insight into the proper channels you’ll need to navigate to open a retail shop.
+We hope that this has helped provide some guidance and insight into how to open a business.
 Also, if you’ve been paying attention, you’ll notice that there is an essential element missing about opening up a retail store.
 That’s right.
 It’s startup cost.
 We feel that this is such an important topic that it deserves an entire blog post dedicated to it – so, stay tuned!
 In the meantime, check out How to Start a Small Business 101 for more tips and tricks.